 - The four-month payment plan offered to families at St. Edward’s each semester

-Your financial advisor is happy to help you strategize about how to cover your out-of-pocket costs, and look at offers from different schools to make sure you’re comparing apples to apples.
-Your advisor can also answer questions about using a qualified tuition plan (known as “529 plans”) and discuss any significant changes in your financial situation.
-The sooner you contact your advisor, the more options you’ll likely have.
+Your financial aid counselor is happy to help you strategize about how to cover your out-of-pocket costs, and look at offers from different schools to make sure you’re comparing apples to apples.
+Your counselor can also answer questions about using a qualified tuition plan (known as “529 plans”) and discuss any significant changes in your financial situation.
+The sooner you contact your counselor, the more payment options you’ll likely have.

 Consider the value of your investment.